 It's important to take all your medicines as prescribed by your doctor.
 This gives you the best chance of staying healthy.

 It's likely that your doctor will adjust your medications from time to time.
 This is a good sign.
 It means that your doctor is paying close attention to your condition, and changing your medication based on what your body needs at a particular time.
 It doesn't mean that you are doing anything wrong.

 Side effects of medications

-Some medications have side effects.
-If you are having problems with your medications, don't just stop taking them.
+Some medicines have side effects.
+If you are having problems with your medicines, don't just stop taking them.
 Talk to your doctor first.
 You don't have to put up with side effects.
-You may need to switch to a different type of medication, or to a different dose.
+You may need to switch to a different type of medicine, or to a different dose.

 Some people with type 2 diabetes need regular insulin injections to control their blood glucose.
-But you are unlikely to need insulin right away, and you might never need it.
+But you are unlikely to need insulin straight away, and you might never need it.

 If your doctor thinks you would benefit from insulin, you'll usually have plenty of time to discuss it before you start injections, and you'll learn all about insulin and how to use it.

 Использование этого контента попадает под действие нашего заявления об отказе от ответственности